 23 For more information on what "significance" means, see The Significance Spectrum and EIA Significance Determination.
+24Land and Water Board policies and guidelines.

 4.7 Traditional knowledge

 The MVRMA requires Land and Water Boards to consider available Traditional Knowledge in decision-making, including for preliminary screening.25 This is necessary for all preliminary screeners.
 The Review Board's Guidelines on Incorporating Traditional Knowledge in Environmental Impact Assessment also provide guidance for considering traditional knowledge in preliminary screenings.26